-Is it harmful to drink 4 cups of coffee every day?Diet & Nutrition Health & Fitness
+Is it harmful to drink four cups of coffee every day?

 Hi.
 Glad to meet another coffee lover.
 I am personally addicted to coffee myself, and I am glad to share with you the current research findings about drinking coffee.

-Firstly, drinking excessive amounts of coffee can lead to plenty of gastric problems, like gastritis or gastro-oesophageal reflux disease.
+Firstly, drinking excessive amounts of coffee can lead to plenty of gastric problems, such as gastritis or gastro-oesophageal reflux disease.
 So if you have been diagnosed with a condition and your doctor specifically asked you to cut down or quit drinking coffee, please listen to him.
 He knows you and your condition personally and his advise will take precedence over what I write here.

-Now that we get that out of the way, let's look at the research
+Now that we get that out of the way, let's look at the research.

-3. Stroke - A huge study (meta-analysis) found that drinking 1 to 6 cups of coffee a day cuts the risk of stroke by 17%, while other studies shows it can reduce the risk by 20 - 25%.
+- Stroke - A huge study (meta-analysis) found that drinking 1 to 6 cups of coffee a day cuts the risk of stroke by 17%, while other studies shows it can reduce the risk by 20 - 25%.
 Yeah for coffee!

-4. Diabetes - believe it or not, many studies have shown regular coffee drinking with reduced risk of diabetes.
+- Diabetes - believe it or not, many studies have shown regular coffee drinking with reduced risk of diabetes.
 That is if you drink your coffee without sugar of course.

-8. Liver Disease - Coffee consumption has been shown to protect the liver, slowing the progression of alcoholic cirrhosis, Hepatitis C, and reducing the risk of hepatocellular carcinoma.
+- Liver Disease - Coffee consumption has been shown to protect the liver, slowing the progression of alcoholic cirrhosis, Hepatitis C, and reducing the risk of hepatocellular carcinoma.
 Other research have found it to lower the risk of Non-Alcoholic Fatty Liver Disease (NAFLD), and liver fibrosis in patients who already have NAFLD.

-Sounds wonderful right?
+Sounds wonderful, right?
 Along with all medicine/drugs, there is always a downside.
 Here are the risks of coffee consumption:

-2. Worsens anxiety
+- Worsens anxiety

-4. Increase risk of glaucoma
+- Increases the risk of glaucoma